Three Simple Ways to Reduce Energy Consumption in Your Welding Operations

 By comparing this final number for an older welding power source with the estimated daily operating costs of newer, more efficient power source, you can easily tell which machine will provide cost savings and an ultimate return on investment.

-To calculate energy savings between a modern inverter-based welding power source and conventional welding power sources in your plant, try this handy calculator.
+To calculate energy savings between a modern inverter-based welding power source and conventional welding power sources in your plant, try this handy calculator that can be found in the Power Wave Resource Center.

 |2) Consider switching to inverter technology